 It may seem like the easy way out to just use the same copy for each location page, but I highly advise against it.

-You can get much better local ranking performance by focusing on unique copy for each location page.
+You can get a much better local ranking performance by focusing on unique copy for each location page.

 Check out my location page checklist to learn how to create the ultimate location page.

-4. Using Automated Auditing Tools to Drive Strategy
+4. Using Automated Auditing Tools To Drive Strategy

 Relying on automated tools may not be the best way to drive your organic strategy.